 Transaction Testing Procedure: Eide interviewed Company personnel with responsibility for the underwriting process.
-Eide selected a sample of 60 policies issued, renewed or cancelled during the examination period for underwriting and rating testing.
-Eide compared the credits and debits applied to the policies across the sample, to ensure they were applied consistently and on a non-discriminatory basis.
+Eide selected 98 homeowners' policies and 11 commercial policies issued, renewed, or cancelled during the examination period, for underwriting and rating testing.
+Eide compared the credits and debits applied to the policies across the sample to ensure they were consistently applied on a non-discriminatory basis.